RyeMoes/SlicFX/README.md

 ## 🔮 The Roadmap & SlicBot

-[cite_start]SlicFX Beta 1 is just the foundation[cite: 1967]. [cite_start]I am actively developing more premium visual tools (Slic Drop Shadow, Slic Outer Stroke, Slic Animated Gradients)[cite: 1968].
+SlicFX Beta 1 is just the foundation.
+I am actively developing more premium visual tools, including:

-But the real magic is coming soon. [cite_start]SlicFX is designed from the ground up to be the visual anchor for **SlicBot**—an upcoming, web-based broadcast dashboard[cite: 1969]. [cite_start]SlicBot will allow you to completely automate your SlicFX sources, trigger smooth cinematic slide-in animations, and manage your entire OBS layout remotely without ever opening the OBS window[cite: 1970].
+### Planned Additions
+* Slic Effect - A library of real-time filters (Heatwave, Glitch, VHS, Water, etc.) to give your stream a unique cinematic edge.

+### Possible Additions
+* Slic Displacement - Adding dynamic pixel-warping for custom glitch and refractive looks.
+* Slic Custom Shader - A sandbox loader for power users to compile custom .hlsl code.

+### SlicBot
+SlicFX is designed from the ground up to be easy to use, but it will be even easier with **SlicBot** — an upcoming, web-based broadcast dashboard.
+While the SlicFX Plugin is and always will be free, SlicBot is designed to turn the free SlicFX Plugin into a full production studio.

+###
+* **Smart Auto-Layouts** - Playing a new game?
+Choose trhe game name in your dash board and Slic bot will automatically move and resize your camera for optimum placement in a location that doesn't cover any of the game's UI elements.

+* **Automated Animations** - Want your camera to do a barrel roll?
+Forget manual filter chains.
+Just save your camera source in the dashboard and click "Barrel Roll."
+SlicBot builds the filters, tweaks the settings, and executes the animation in real-time.

+* **The Cost** - SlixFX Plugin is and always will be free, Slic Bot will also be free with a Twitch sub or $3.99/mo.
+SlicBot eliminates the "tinkering" phase, allowing you to focus on your stream while the bot manages your production values.
+SlicBot will make filters, change the settings, and execute them in realtime without the need for you to spend time tinkering with the settings of the always free SlicFX Plugin.

 Stay tuned.

 ---

 ## 🐛 Beta Feedback & Support

-This is Beta 1! [cite_start]Every PC hardware setup is different[cite: 1971]. [cite_start]If you encounter weird visual glitches, crashes, or feature requests, please drop them in the Issues tab[cite: 1972]. [cite_start]I am actively refining the C++ engine and want to make this the most stable suite in the streaming space[cite: 1973].
+This is Beta 1, and every PC hardware setup is different.

+If you encounter visual glitches, crashes, compatibility issues, or have feature requests, please open an issue in the repository.
+I am actively refining the C++ engine and want to make SlicFX the most stable and polished visual suite that I can.
 ---

 ## 📜 Credits & Licensing
+<p><i>Developed by RyeMoes</i></p>

-[cite_start]SlicFX is an open-source project licensed under the **GPL-3.0 License**[cite: 2488, 2489].
+SlicFX is open-source software licensed under the **GPL-3.0 License**.

+###

-* [cite_start]**Robust Video Matting (RVM):** Slic Background Removal is powered by the Robust Video Matting (RVM) model[cite: 2494]. [cite_start][PeterL1n/RobustVideoMatting](https://github.com/PeterL1n/RobustVideoMatting) (Licensed under GPL-3.0)[cite: 2495].
+* **Robust Video Matting (RVM):** Slic Background Removal is powered by the Robust Video Matting (RVM) model.
+[PeterL1n/RobustVideoMatting](https://github.com/PeterL1n/RobustVideoMatting) (Licensed under GPL-3.0).